DOE-NCI-MOSSAIC/FrESCO/README.md

 ### Model Training
 The `model_args.yaml` file controls the settings for model training.
 Edit this file as desired based on your requirements and desired outcome.
-The `"save_name"` entry controls the name used for model checkpoints and prediction outputs; if left empty, a datetimestamp will be used.
+The `"save_name"` entry controls the name used for model checkpoints and prediction outputs; if left empty, a datetime stamp will be used.

 The following commands allow setting your GPUs, if enabled, before training your model.
 ```shell